-- We use a 'three lines of assurance' methodology to make sure our assurance is consistent - We risk-assess the work behind our publications and target the areas that have the highest risk of going wrong - We take time to analyse and understand guidance, regulations and cross-industry themes.
+- We use a 'three lines of assurance' methodology to ensure consistency across our assurance. - We risk-assess the activities behind our publications and target the areas that have the highest risk of errors. - We take time to analyse and understand the guidance, regulatory requirements and cross-industry themes.